Kanan Jarrus: Tales of the Jedi

+Ahsoka

+In the fourth episode of Ahsoka, a glimpse of a live-action photograph of Kanan (made to resemble Freddie Prinze Jr.) is visible when Hera rushes to help Ahsoka.

 Film

 The Rise of Skywalker

-Kanan is heard in The Rise of Skywalker as one of the Jedi spirits who encourage Rey to defeat Darth Sidious.
+Kanan's voice is heard in The Rise of Skywalker as one of the Jedi spirits who encourage Rey to defeat Darth Sidious.
 He tells Rey that "In the heart of a Jedi lies her strength."

 Novels

 On September 2, 2014, Del Rey Books published Star Wars: A New Dawn, a prequel novel telling the story of how Kanan and Hera met.

 Comics

-The comic-book Kanan ran for 12 issues from 2015 to 2016, and was published by Marvel Comics.
-The series is set during the events of the first season of Star Wars Rebels and focuses on Kanan Jarrus having flashbacks to his time as a Jedi Padawan (when he was known by Caleb Dume).
-Two story arcs were produced each ran for six issues, the first arc, The Last Padawan, focused on flashbacks which occur around the same time as Star Wars: Episode III – Revenge of the Sith, showing where Kanan was during Order 66.
-The events of Order 66 in the comic were later retconned in The Bad Batch.
-The flashbacks of the second arc, First Blood, focused on how Kanan was assigned under Depa Billaba's mentorship, as well as his first battle alongside clone troopers during the Clone Wars.
-It features an appearance from Rae Sloane, a character from the novel Star Wars: A New Dawn, as well as one from Fenn Rau, a Mandalorian character who would later appear in Rebels.
+The comic book Kanan ran for 12 issues from 2015 to 2016, and was published by Marvel Comics.
+The series is set during the events of Star Wars Rebels first season and focuses on Kanan having flashbacks to his time as a Jedi Padawan (when he was known as Caleb Dume).
+Two story arcs were produced, each running for six issues.
+The first arc, The Last Padawan, focuses on flashbacks which occur around the same time as Star Wars: Episode III – Revenge of the Sith, showing where Kanan was during Order 66.
+The events surrounding Order 66 as depicted in the comic were later retconned in The Bad Batch.
+The flashbacks of the second arc, First Blood, show Kanan being assigned under Depa Billaba's mentorship, as well as his first battle alongside clone troopers during the Clone Wars.
+It features an appearance by Rae Sloane, a character from the novel Star Wars: A New Dawn, as well as Fenn Rau, a Mandalorian character who would later appear in Rebels.